lyc2001/bedtime_story_generator/Readme.md

 We emphasize the unique capability of our fine-tuned Large Language Model (LLM) to generate children-appropriate bedtime stories from just a few emojis.
 Our project showcases the model's ability to interpret the simplicity and expressiveness of emojis, transforming them into engaging and age-appropriate narratives.
 This highlights the innovative use of emojis as a storytelling tool and sets the foundation for exploring the fine-tuning process, methodologies, and the creative potential of our model in crafting captivating stories for a young audience.

 # Setup Instructions for Working Environment
 **ML_final_project.ipynb:** A jupyter notebook where we carried out various experiments.
-Required packages are all included, simply run the cell blocks sequentially.
+Required packages are all included, simply run all of the cell blocks sequentially.

 **deploy_website.ipynb:** A jupyter notebook which can be run and the demo website will be deployed locally.